Home > News > The impact of Brexit on the British luxury industry

 #3 Return/ refund policy

-Meanwhile, VAT refund procedures for UK businesses are now handled under non-EU rules, which differ by country and involve longer processing times – a significant burden for luxury retailers operating across multiple European markets.
+Meanwhile, VAT refund procedures for United Kingdom businesses now follow non-EU rules and vary across European countries, often involving longer processing times, a significant burden for international retail operations across multiple markets.

 Source : Law society